-(Pocket-lint) - Google has added a new Pixel model to its range with the Pixel 4a.
-Long expected, the Pixel 4a is a more affordable Pixel option, aiming to get you access to those Google phone features at a lower price.
+(Pocket-lint) - Google expanded the Pixel 4 family with the Pixel 4a.
+The Pixel 4a is a more affordable Pixel option, aiming to get you access to those Google phone features at a lower price.

-The Pixel 4 was announced in October 2019, so what's the difference between the old flagship and this new model?
+The Pixel 4 was announced in October 2019, so what's the difference between the old flagship and the newer model?
 We drill through the details to reveal all.

 Price and availability